Pittsburgh International Airport: Operations

 From the 1960s to about 1985, TWA operated a small hub at Pittsburgh.
 The carrier introduced service to London's Gatwick Airport on a Lockheed L-1011 TriStar in 1981.
 This was the first route from Pittsburgh to Europe.
 It lasted four months; TWA stated that too few passengers were traveling in first class, rendering the service unprofitable.
 In May 1985, British Airways started a link to London's Heathrow Airport via Washington, D.C., using Boeing 747s.
 Two days before the maiden flight, the airline had sent one of its Concordes to Pittsburgh to celebrate the launch of the route.
 USAir inaugurated a link to Frankfurt in 1990.
 The flight aboard Boeing 767s benefited the various West German companies that had offices in the city.

 Second terminal (1992–2025)

 US Airways hub

-In 1987, with the financial backing of USAir (then the dominant carrier in Pittsburgh), work commenced on a billion-dollar expansion.
+US Airways (previously known as USAir until 1997) had a major presence in Pittsburgh since they began passenger service in 1949.
+As the company grew nationally and acquired several airlines, they kept their operations and maintenance base in Pittsburgh and the airport was a major hub for the airline.
+A new terminal was discussed as early as 1969 but tabled in favor of expanding the existing terminal.
+The Airline Deregulation Act led to an explosion in passenger traffic, and Pittsburgh was the anchor of USAir's hub and spoke system.
+Passenger traffic in Pittsburgh grew from 11.5 million in 1980 to 17.7 million in 1987.
+The huge increases strained capacity at the existing airport, which had 53 gates, 33 of which were occupied by USAir.
+In 1988, USAir departures accounted for 86% of all operations at the airport.

+USAir and Allegheny County Airport Authority agreed on a massive expansion, called the Midfield Terminal Project, which broke ground in 1987 with financial backing from USAir and cost $1 billion.
+The new airport was split into an airside terminal containing the gates and a landside terminal for ticket counters, security, and baggage claim.
+The split design would allow for potential expansion to the west side of the airside terminal, and the two buildings were connected via an underground tram.
+The airside terminal was built for 76 total gates configured in an X-shape to accommodate the largest number of aircraft and to ensure the farthest walk distance between any two gates would take no more than 15 minutes.
+In addition to the main airside and landside terminals, to the west of the landside terminal a separate commuter terminal was constructed for small planes on short routes (which later became the alternate security checkpoint).
+The old terminal would be kept until 1999 to house remaining operations offices.